Sunbelt Rentals Excels at Providing Site Access in Environmentally-Sensitive Areas

 During the permitting and planning phases of the Orchard to Lewis project, there were several threatened and endangered plant and animal species in the project corridor.
 This included the Barred Owl and the Pine Barrens Treefrog, as well as approximately two dozen populations across nine different protected plant species.
 One such plant is the Knieskern’s Beaked-Rush, which is a Federally-listed Threatened Plant Species.

 Once the sensitive areas are investigated and delineated, qualified surveyors work to identify the areas where these species are located and exclusion fencing is installed, as a means of protection.
-This applies to more than nine locations on the Orchard to Lewis project where Sunbelt Rentals is scheduled to create temporary roadways and work pads using composite mats for foundation and line crews to work and operate safely and effectively.
-Other protective measures consist of seasonal restrictions on accessing certain areas, erosion and sedimentation control including perimeter barriers installed along the mats, and inspections that may range from periodic visits to full-time monitoring.
+This applied to more than nine locations on the Orchard to Lewis project where Sunbelt Rentals created temporary roadways and work pads using composite mats for foundation and line crews to work and operate safely and effectively.
+Other protective measures consisted of seasonal restrictions on accessing certain areas, erosion and sedimentation control including perimeter barriers installed along the mats, and inspections that may range from periodic visits to full-time monitoring.

-Our team is also installing QuickBridges® to ensure that heavy equipment and vehicles can cross creeks and other waterways easily and without disruption to local wildlife.
+Our team used SwiftBridges® to ensure that heavy equipment and vehicles could cross creeks and other waterways easily and without disruption to local wildlife.

 Efficient and quality mat installation is critical to maintaining the project’s timeline, compliance, and safety needs.
 Authorized impacts can be calculated to the thousandth of an acre, and penalties associated with non-compliance can be detrimental as they can result in fines and costly work delays.

 Sunbelt Rentals ensures adherence to required matting areas by developing recommendations for additional matting needs where appropriate and providing a stable surface for equipment to work over and around.
 This protects our most sensitive resources while supporting construction and maintenance of critical infrastructure projects.
-This project, which is estimated to be complete by the end of May 2019, is using over 10,000 DURA-BASE® mats through a series of tactical repositions to serve the project’s phases.
+This recently completed project used more than 10,000 composite mats through a series of tactical repositions to serve the project’s phases.